Mayonnaisu/simple-comic-translator/docs/demo.md

     </tbody>
 </table>

 My phone sure is slow haha.
-Well, the program was run inside a container with an emulator after all.
+Well, the program was run inside a container within an emulator after all.
 The overhead is to be expected.